Ellpeck/MLEM/Docs/articles/ui.md

 # MLEM.Ui

-**MLEM.Ui** is a Ui framework for MonoGame that features elements with automatic positioning and sizing.
+**MLEM.Ui** is a Ui framework for MonoGame and FNA that features elements with automatic positioning and sizing.
 It contains various ready-made element types like buttons, paragraphs, text fields and more, along with the ability to easily create custom controls.
 It supports **mouse**, **keyboard**, **gamepad** and **touch** input with little to no additional setup work required.

 To see some of what MLEM.Ui can do, you can check out [the demo](https://github.com/Ellpeck/MLEM/blob/main/Demos/UiDemo.cs) as well.